chocobuckle/optimisation/README.md

 ## Introduction

+Web applications are becoming more interactive with each passing day, and are being accessed on a larger variety of devices than ever before.
+There is thus an increasing amount of performance issues developers must consider if they want their applications to load quickly and not have the user experience be hindered.
+This first part of this project presents a number of these performance issues and provides an opportunity for me to showcase my skills in identifying them and optimising web applications accordingly.

-As the number of devices users can access an application with continues to grow, ensuring a quality user experience across those devices is of upmost importance.
-Understanding lower-level concepts regarding how the browser works and interprets code enables a developer to produce highly performant applications.
-This project showcases my skills in identifying performance bottlenecks and optimising web applications for an enjoyable user experience.
+Understanding more lower-level concepts regarding how the browser works and interprets code is also of upmost importance, and enables a developer to produce highly performant applications.
+The second part of this project showcases my skills in identifying browser rendering bottlenecks and optimising the code for maximum user experience.

 ## Getting Started